-In 2014 the Board authorised the setting up of a new trading subsidiary, London Works (LW).
+In 2013 the Board authorised the setting up of a new trading subsidiary, London Works Agency Limited (LW).
 LW has operated as a key part of ELBA's employment and employability effort providing temporary and permanent recruits for City and Canary Wharf firms drawn mainly from the academic output of east London's universities.
 Since October 2018, the business of London Works has been refocussed on higher value, higher margin specialist services.
-This has proved successful and in 2020/21 London Works made a trading profit of £37.5k. £37k of this will be retained in the trading company to offset the remaining £37k of losses from previous years, and the balance of £731 will be gift aided up to ELBA.
+London Works is now a mature and well established business, occupying an established market position.
+In 2021/22 London Works made a trading profit of £88k.

-Now that all previous losses have been covered, any future operating profits from London Works may be Gift Aided to ELBA to provide additional funding for any or all of ELBA's community, education or employment projects.
-There was £731 of Gift Aid to ELBA in 2020/21 (£nil).
+Any operating profits from London Works may be Gift Aided to ELBA to provide additional funding for any or all of ELBA's community, education or employment projects.
+There was £88k of Gift Aid to ELBA (2021 - £731).

 In 2015/16 the ELBA Board authorised the setting up of a further not-for-profit subsidiary trading company - ELBA Works.
 This is used to deliver contracts for service which are outside the core charitable purpose and are therefore subject to different VAT and corporate tax treatment.
 The profit from this trading company is passed as Gift Aid to ELBA to support charitable activities.
-In 2020/21 ELBA Works made a trading profit of £22k.
-There was £52k of Gift Aid to ELBA in 2020/21 (£nil),
+In 2021/22 ELBA Works made a trading profit of £191k.
+There was £191k of Gift Aid to ELBA (2021 - £52k).